arillo/silverstripe-gulp-plate/README.md

     templates/  # Silverstripe templates
 ```

-Any additional folder to be moved to the production theme needs a new dedicated task e.g. `movefonts` if you would have any.
+Any additional folder to be moved to the production theme needs a new dedicated task e.g. `"moveFonts"` if you would need to move a `fonts/` folder.

 ## Include external vendor css files